fbkengne/ssamixr/README.md

 `ssamixr` provides harmonized, ready‑to‑use **social contact matrices** from empirical studies conducted across Sub‑Saharan Africa.
-The package includes **171 matrices** covering multiple countries, settings, and study designs — all standardized for infectious disease modeling and comparative epidemiology.
+The package includes **171 matrices** covering multiple countries, settings, and study designs, all standardized for infectious disease modeling and comparative epidemiology.

 ------------------------------------------------------------------------